kikidesigns/craftGarden/README.md

 └── vite.config.ts
 ```

-This project appears to be a web application built with TypeScript, React, and Vite.
+This project is built with TypeScript, React, and Vite.
 The `src/` directory contains the main source code, while the `public/` directory may contain static assets.

 ## Source Files Description